Percy Lavon Julian: Oak Park and Julian Laboratories

 In 1958, Upjohn purchased 6,900 kg of progesterone from Syntex at $0.135 per gram, 6,201 kg of progesterone from Searle (who had acquired Pesa) at $0.143 per gram, 5,150 kg of progesterone from Julian Laboratories at $0.14 per gram, and 1,925 kg of progesterone from General Mills (who had acquired Protex) at $0.142 per gram.
 Despite continually falling bulk prices of steroid intermediates, an oligopoly of large American multinational pharmaceutical companies kept the wholesale prices of corticosteroid drugs fixed and unchanged into the 1960s.
 Cortisone was fixed at $5.48 per gram from 1954, hydrocortisone at $7.99 per gram from 1954, and prednisone at $35.80 per gram from 1956.
 Merck and Roussel Uclaf concentrated on improving the production of corticosteroids from cattle bile acids.
 In 1960 Roussel produced almost one-third of the world's corticosteroids from bile acids.
 Julian Laboratories chemists found a way to quadruple the yield on a product on which they were barely breaking even.
 Julian reduced their price per kg for the product from $4,000 to $400.
 He sold the company in 1961 for $2.3 million (equivalent to $ million today) and became one of the first black millionaires.
 The U.S. and Mexico facilities were purchased by Smith Kline, and Julian's chemical plant in Guatemala was purchased by Upjohn.

 In 1964, Julian founded Julian Associates and Julian Research Institute, which he managed for the rest of his life.
 Julian also helped to found the Legal Defense and Educational Fund of Chicago.
 Julian died of liver cancer in Waukegan, Illinois on April 19, 1975, a week after his 76th birthday.

 Personal

 On December 24, 1935, he married Anna Roselle (Ph.D. in sociology, 1937, University of Pennsylvania).
-They had two children: Percy Lavon Julian Jr. (August 31, 1940 – February 24, 2008), who became a noted civil rights lawyer in Madison, Wisconsin; and Faith Roselle Julian (born 1944), who still resides in their Oak Park home and often makes inspirational speeches about her father and his contributions to science.
+They had two children: Percy Lavon Julian Jr. (August 31, 1940 – February 24, 2008), who became a noted civil rights lawyer in Madison, Wisconsin; and Faith Roselle Julian (March 18, 1944 – March 26, 2026), who spent her life in their Oak Park home and made inspirational speeches about her father and his contributions to science.